strawstack/AocNextJS/README.md

 This repo is a template for AdventOfCode built with NextJS.

 ## How to Use

 cd scripts

+create secrets file contianing `session_cookie`

-run node makeDay.js [day_number]
+run `node makeDay.js [day_number]`

-visit localhost:3000 to see a list of available days
+visit `localhost:3000` to see a list of available days

-open pages/d[day_number]/p[part_number].js and visit localhost:3000/d1/p1
+open `pages/d[day_number]/p[part_number].js` and visit `localhost:3000/d1/p1`

-open the browser console and observe that your solution code is run when the file is modified and saved
+open the browser console and observe that your solution code is run when the given solution file is modified and saved

 ---